What does NDIS stand for?

 Your formal supports are people who are paid to provide you with a support or service.
 Examples of formal supports include a carer/support worker, physiotherapist, speech pathologist and psychologist.
 The NDIS can provide you with funding to pay for formal supports that will help you to achieve your goals.

 Example of a formal support: A support worker comes to John’s house and helps John to cook a healthy meal in his kitchen.
-John’s support worker does get paid for supporting him, therefore John’s support
+John’s support worker does get paid for supporting him, therefore John’s support worker is a formal support.

 Why is it called the "National Disability Insurance Scheme"?
 What does "insurance" mean?